junxit/us-congress-bills-111/metadata.md

 - 2009-06-23 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
 - 2009-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 421). (text: CR H7097-7099)
 - 2009-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 421).(text: CR H7097-7099)
+- 2009-06-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.